 - Railroad Equipment investment will improve from its recent contraction towards modest growth.

-- Computers investment will be muted in the next 3 to 6 months after strong replacement demand over the past few quarters.
+- Computers investment will remain muted in the short-term after strong replacement demand over the past few quarters.

 - Software investment will be moderate in the next 3 to 6 months as companies continue to make investments in software and cloud technologies.

 Credit market conditions remain highly accommodative, and the Federal Reserve will continue to implement a two-pronged policy agenda in 2014.
 QE3 is all but certain to wind down by year's end.
 As such, there has already been a shift in the monetary policy debate as to the appropriate time to raise short term interest rates, along with the added question mark of how and when the Fed will shrink its massive balance sheet.
 Divisions between the "New Hawks" and the "Doves" are likely to increase as decisions on policy tightening and turnover of members come into the forefront.
 Looking forward to the rest of 2014, policy uncertainty has been less of a factor for most businesses, which has helped reduce market volatility.
 Overall, equipment investment continues to be driven predominantly by replacement demand rather than expansions.